"A" "B" "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 Monostable Multivibrator

 The Monostable multivibrator circuit has one stable state; one transistor conducts while the other is cut off.
-A signal [the Trigger] must be applied to change this condition.
-After a period of time, determined by the internal RC components, the circuit will return to its original condition where it remains until the next signal arrives.
+The term One-Shot is also used to describe the circuit operation.
+An input signal [the Trigger] must be applied to change this condition.
+After a period of time, determined by the internal RC components [R2 and C1], a Monostable multivibrator circuit will return to its original condition where it remains until the next trigger signal arrives.
+This example uses two cross-coupled PNP transistors, with the pulse output derived from Q2.
+The length of the pulse is equal to 0.69 x R2 x C1.

-IC Multivibrator schematic.
+Additional examples include an IC Multivibrator schematic.
 A related IC used is the 555 Timer configured as an 555 Monostable multivibrator.
-Another IC is the 4098 Monostable multivibrator.
-The Monostable multivibrator is basically a trigger activated pulse generator.
+Another One-shot IC is the 4098 Monostable multivibrator.
+A Monostable multivibrator is basically a trigger activated pulse generator.

 Bistable Multivibrator

 The Bistable multivibrator has two stable states.
-It remains in one of the stable states until a trigger is applied.
-It then FLIPS to the other stable condition and remains there until another trigger is applied.
+A Bistable multivibrator remains in one of the stable states until a trigger is applied.
+The multivibrator then FLIPS to the other stable condition and remains there until another trigger is applied.
 The multivibrator then changes back (FLOPS) to its first stable state.
+A type of Toggle flip flop in which the input [T] toggles the output from one state to the next.

 Home